Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week1DC.md

 2. No shared memory - employs message passing for communication
 3. Geographical separation - All the nodes taking part in the problem solving can be placed in different locations geographically
 4. Autonomy and heterogeneity
-	1. Each node is a fully finsctioning independent system irrespective of being taking part in a distributed system.
+	1. Each node is a fully functioning independent system irrespective of being taking part in a distributed system.
 	2. The processors of the nodes are loosely coupled
 	3. Different processor speeds and operating systems are allowed
 	4. And despite all these differences they cooperate with one another